-We often think of losing mental capacity as something which occurs during old age, perhaps because of Alzheimer’s or other form of dementia.
+When we consider the question “when should I write a will?” we often think of losing mental capacity as something which occurs during old age, perhaps because of Alzheimer’s or other form of dementia.
 However mental capacity, in relation to a will, is essentially having the ability to understand what you own, understand who you want to leave assets to, who else may feel entitled to something from your estate, and understand exactly what a will is and does.

 The Alzheimer’s Society tells us that dementia doesn’t just affect older people.
 Over 40,000 people under 65 in the UK have dementia.
 We can lose mental capacity permanently or temporarily, short term or longer term, for many reasons such as physical illness, lack of consciousness, coma, injury from a traffic, work or sporting accident or injury.
 Mental capacity is not just an issue for the aged – who knows what curve balls life will throw at us.

 Your will sets out what you want to happen after your death.
 It is a way of having control over that which is yours, make arrangements for your loved ones, an opportunity to let people know they were valued, and can even set out what should to happen to you and how to celebrate your life.

 If that isn’t reason enough then consider this:

 Do you own anything at all?
 Whatever the monetary or emotional value of your belongings and assets don’t you want to make sure they go to the right person?
 If you do not have a will the Rules of Intestacy will step in, and despite what you may want to happen or your personal circumstances, your estate will be distributed according to those rules.